How much is the team entry?

 What happens if the event is postponed or cancelled?

 CBA Events will take all reasonable steps to ensure that racing takes place as specified in the information pack.
 CBA Events, do, however, reserve the right to delay, postpone or cancel Dragon Bay in the event of adverse weather conditions, or other events outside of the organiser’s control.
 The determinate of what constitutes this is reserved solely by CBA Events.
-Entry fees are non-refundable, non-deferrable and non-transferable, even in the case of event cancellation.

 What happens if it rains?